itscountvertigo/itscountvertigo/README.md

 <!-- **itscountvertigo/itscountvertigo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 I'm Anbiya.
-I'm 18 years old, from the Netherlands, and I'm in 6 VWO right now.
+I'm 18 years old, from the Netherlands, and I'm in my first year of Electrical Engineering at TU Eindhoven!

 ## 💬 Languages
 - Python